 WildChina is rolling out free WiFi in all our cars in China.
 This means it’ll be easy for you to keep in touch with the folks back home and make them jealous of your amazing trip!
 To help you get the most out of your time in China and to make your trip easier, more fun and more convenient, here are a few handy apps that you should load onto your smartphone before you leave home.

 The Great Wall of China is a beautiful remnant of China’s ancient history.
 The so called ‘Great Firewall’ however, can be a bit of a pain.
 Google, Facebook, YouTube and even Snapchat are among the many western websites blocked by the Chinese government.
-Fortunately, it’s dead easy to get around it by using a VPN.
+Fortunately, you can download a VPN to help you skirt the restrictions.
 A VPN basically redirects your internet traffic to another country, you’ll be in China, but it will be as if your internet connection hasn’t left home.
-Express VPN works on your phone, as well as your laptop.
+Astrill works on your phone, as well as your laptop.
+However, the government of China frequently changes the rules and regulations, so there’s no guarantee that your VPN will work in China.
+Take precautions and inform people that your connection while in China might not be completely stable.

 While big cities like Shanghai have been enjoying beautiful, blue summer skies these last few weeks of summer, China is famous for its air pollution problem, and it’s best to come prepared.
 The ‘China Air Quality’ app gives you real time information about the air pollution levels where you are and provides advice on which activities are safe and which to avoid.